-There are many fairly obvious symptoms of starvation.
-The most noticeable symptoms of starvation are irritability, lethargy, and difficulty paying attention.
+There are many fairly obvious starvation symptoms.
+The most noticeable symptoms are irritability, lethargy, and difficulty paying attention.
 People who are starving are often preoccupied with thoughts of food and have very little energy.
 The combination of the distraction and lack of energy can produce irritability.

 After several days of starvation, physiological symptoms will begin to appear as the cardiovascular system becomes impaired by the lack of vitamins and minerals and dropping blood pressure.
 Decreased blood pressure will reduce circulation and make the person feel cold in situations where others are not cold and have cold hands and feet.
 Starving people may also complain of dizziness, appear lightheaded upon standing, or faint.
 Diminished circulation will eventually cause the hands, feet, and ankles to swell.